codersaiful/woo-product-table/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Helps you to display your products in a searchable table layout with filters.
-Woo Product Table is best for Wholesale.

 == Description ==
 (**Woo Product Table**) Product Table plugin helps you to display your WooCommerce products in a searchable table layout with filters.
 Add a table on any page or post via a shortcode.
 You can create tables as many as you want.